 Mosholu Parkway Park.
 Photo: Brian Kachejian ©2018

 Eating a Doritos chip on Mosholu Parkway in 1977.
-Photo taken of me by Fran Diemer.
+Photo taken by Fran Diemer.

 Thank you for sharing your feeling of Mosholu Parkway.
 Those memories you wrote about your past are also new memories now for this generation (except a bit more safer for sledding- Lol).
 We have this parkland oasis that has always been part of our community and part of our lives.
 Today, kids still sled on different slopes, families build snowman, snow fights after school can still be seen.
 Nowadays we have a growing sweet community tree lighting where grassroots organizations come out and provide hot apple cider, hot chocolate and songs to residents.
 Schools in the area make tree ornaments and kids craft bird feeders using pine cones that hang on a tree.
 Mosholu is not a park –but a parkland that provides all the nature one could have in-spite of the growing housing developments in the area that will bring thousands of more residents on the the landscape.